Orginis

 New Beginnings

-After being released from military service in 1942 due to health concerns, Haldor was able to resume his career at the age of 27.
-With a recommendation letter from Olsson & Co in Östersund, he moved to Sweden’s capital, Stockholm, where he began working as a goldsmith at Juvelfabriken in 1943 and later at Gredt Sandkvist.
+After being released from military service in 1942 due to health concerns, Haldor was able to resume his career at the age of 26.
+With a recommendation letter from Olsson & Co in Östersund, he moved to Sweden’s capital, Stockholm, where he began working as a goldsmith at Juvelfabriken in 1943 and later at Gerdt Sandkvist.
 This opportunity marked the start of a new chapter in his life, reigniting his passion for jewelry making and craftsmanship.

 Letter of recommendations